MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamwork.md

 ## SYNOPSIS
 Get the properties and relationships of a teamwork object, such as the region of the organization and whether Microsoft Teams is enabled.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgTeamwork](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamwork?view=graph-powershell-1.0)

 ## SYNTAX

 ```